SasView/sasview/src/sans/models/media/model_functions.rst

 *Figure.
 1D plot using the default values (w/200 data point).*

+REFERENCE

+None.

-.. _Teubner Strey:
+.. _TeubnerStrey:

 **2.2.7.
-Teubner Strey (Model)**
+TeubnerStrey (Model)**

 This function calculates the scattered intensity of a two-component system using the Teubner-Strey model.
+Unlike the DABModel_ this function generates a peak.

+*2.2.7.1.
+Definition*

 .. image:: img/image184.PNG

-For 2D plot, the wave transfer is defined as
+For 2D data: The 2D scattering intensity is calculated in the same way as 1D, where the *q* vector is defined as

 .. image:: img/image040.GIF